exis-io/exis-io.github.io/pages/appliance_api/Container.md

 buildImage supports returning progressive results.

 #### Parameters:
- -- name (string) â name of the image to build
+ - name (string) -- name of the image to build
- -- url (string) â URL of git repository
+ - url (string) -- URL of git repository

 **Return type:** list of strings